EnigmaCurry/d.rymcg.tech/README.md

 Run the configuration wizard, and answer the questions:

 ```
+## Run this from the ROOT directory of the repository d.rymcg.tech
 make config
 ```

-(This writes main project level variables to `.env.makefile`, and is excluded from git via `.gitignore`)
+(This writes the main project level variables into a file named `.env.makefile` in the root directory, and is excluded from git via `.gitignore`)

+The `ROOT_DOMAIN` variable is saved in `.env.makefile` and will form the root domain of all of the sub-project domains, so that when you run `make config` in any of the sub-project directories, the default (but customizable) domains will be pre-populated with your root domain.

 ### Create the proxy network